northern/Acl/README.md

     $acl = new \Northern\Acl\Acl();
     $acl->loadPermissions( $permissions );

 The `$acl` instance will allow us to test for permissions through the `isAllowed` method.
-However, the true power of Northern\Acl is in the `Permissions` class of which need need to create a subclass:
+However, the true power of Northern\Acl is in the `Permissions` class of which need to create a subclass:

     class Permissions extends \Northern\Acl\Permissions {